nodeGame/nodegame/doc/README.md

 | node.on('EVENT', function)	 | Execute function whenever 'EVENT' is triggered                              |

-It is important to understand that the **emit** method ...TODO.
+It is important to understand that the **emit** method by itself does **NOT** send data to other players or the server.
+However, emitting particular types of events locally triggers other hooks which in turn send the data out.

-Each message belongs to a certain category, which can specified by the users.
+Each message which is sent belongs to a certain category, which can specified by the users.
 Some categories are already prepared and have special meaning.

 | Type   | Meaning |